Lab 10: RLC Circuit Resonance

 Procedures

-Figure 10.1
+Figure 10.2

-- Set up the circuit in Figure 10.1 using a 10kΩ resistor, a 100nF ceramic capacitor and 47μH (or the inductor you used in Lab 9).
+- Set up the circuit in Figure 10.2 using a 10kΩ resistor, a 100nF ceramic capacitor, and a 100μH.

 DO NOT USE A POLARIZED CAPACITOR!

-- Ensure that the function generator’s output is off then set the output of the function generator to High-Z.
+- Ensure that the function generator’s output is off, then set the output of the function generator to High-Z.

 -

-Turn on the oscilloscope then connect CH1 and CH2 to the circuit per the circuit diagram.
+Turn on the oscilloscope, then connect CH1 and CH2 to the circuit per the circuit diagram.

 NOTE: The ground (black cable) for both CH1 and CH2 is connected to the negative (black) node of the function generator.